bryanlusse/poetrygen/README.md

 # Poetrygen
 Webapp that generates poems based on a seed string and a number of words.
-The webapp is made in Flask and uses fastai to predict text from  a previously generated NLP model (fill in link).
+The webapp is made in Flask and uses fastai to predict text from  a previously generated deep learning model ([github](https://github.com/b-lusse/Deep_learning_interference)).
 [Render.com](https://render.com/) is used to deploy the app.

-The app can be found at https://poetrygen.onrender.com/.
+#### The app can be found at https://poetrygen.onrender.com/.

 ### Lay-out